simbo/brigidde/README.md

 brigidde
 ========

-> Something with angular client and hapi server.
+> Playground project.
+Something with angular client and hapi server.

 ---